posawatpeem/agnos-frontend/README.md

 ### 2.)
 Copy built folder to `/var/www/html` in local server

+You can copy in many ways for instance scp (secure copy) or pull from this repo and do step 1 and 2 again

 <!-- ## Available Scripts

 In the project directory, you can run: